-For a long time, unless a stay in hospital is a viable option, a care home has been considered by many to be the only safe and practical option for people with advanced care needs.
+For a long time, unless a stay in a hospital is a viable option, a care home has been considered by many to be the only safe and practical option for people with advanced care needs.
 However, there are now far more flexible options for home care and numerous adaptations that can be made to someone’s home to facilitate it.
-Care at home is a viable option for most people requiring care, with numerous benefits which we will explore below.
+Homecare is a viable option for most people requiring care, with numerous benefits which we will explore below.

 Home care makes it possible for people to get the help they need, while in a space they feel most comfortable and happy.

 Because of the reasons we have listed above, it is no surprise that people’s health and wellbeing is better maintained when they receive care at home.
 Studies show that when people receive care at home, they have a reduced risk of hospital admissions, a reduction in falls in the elderly and higher levels of happiness and satisfaction.